Jackz531/face-recognition-/README.md

-A cnn based facila recogntion model that can be used for tracking attendance in realtime
+A cnn based facial recognition model that can be used for tracking attendance in realtime